second-state/echokit_box/README.md

 ## Flash the firmware

-Connect to your computer to the EchoKit device USB port labeled `TTL`.
+Connect to your computer to the EchoKit device USB port labeled `OTG`.
 Allow the computer to accept connection from the device when prompted.

 > On many devices, there are two USB ports, but only the `SLAVE` port can take commands from another computer.
 You must connect to that `SLAVE` USB port.
 The detected USB serial port should be `JTAG`.
 IT CANNOT be `USB Single`.